Short Answer Questions

 (b) Election of Legislative Assemblies and Lok Sabha are direct and the election of State Legislative Councils, Rajya Sabha, the President of India and the Vice President are indirect in a Parliamentary Democracy.

 (c) The President of India is elected indirectly by the members of an Electoral college consisting of the elected members of both the houses of Parliament and the elected members of the Legislative Assemblies of the States including National Capital Territory of Delhi and Union Territory of Pondicherry.
 The election takes place in accordance with the system of proportional representation by means of a single transferable vote.
-Like the President, the election of the Vice-President is also indirect but in this election the State Legislatures do not take part.
+Like the President, the election of the Vice-President is also indirect.
+The Vice-President is elected by members of both Houses of Parliament.
+In this election, the State Legislatures do not take part.

 With reference to types of elections, answer the following: